kolkhis/tech-notes/vim/keybind_cheatsheet.md

     * If you didn't enter any text, it deletes the whole line.
 * `CTRL-Y`: Insert the character **above** the cursor.

 ### Insert Mode Completion
 * `CTRL-X {mode}`: enter `CTRL-X` sub mode (omni-completion)
     * `i_CTRL-X_index`
+* `CTRL-N`: Pick the first available completion from the current buffer.

 ---